J-Bockhofer/csvenum/README.md

           Print version
 ```

 ## Features

-1. (Always) - Declaration of the enum with the given variants and doc-strings that include all properties + values
+- (Always) - Declaration of the enum with the given variants and doc-strings that include all properties + values

-2. (Option, true) - Variant name as and from str functions + std::fmt::Display impl that prints the name and all associated values to a string.
+- (Option, true) - Variant name as and from str functions + std::fmt::Display impl that prints the name and all associated values to a string.

-3. (Always) - Declares property values as constants and as and from conversion function between them.
+- (Always) - Declares property values as constants and as and from conversion function between them.
 You can opt to split the properties into separate files.

-4. (Option, true) - Generates an impl block for the enum that contains links to the property conversion functions, also generates a test module.
+- (Option, true) - Generates an impl block for the enum that contains links to the property conversion functions, also generates a test module.

-5. (Always) - Generates a get_all_variants function -> [MyEnum; N_variants]
+- (Always) - Generates a get_all_variants function -> [MyEnum; N_variants]

 ## Known Issues

 1. Trailing commas in .csv - could fix but shouldnt really have them to begin with.

-2. Non-ASCII characters in identifiers.
+2. Invalid characters in variants and properties for Rust identifiers.

 ## Future plans

-0. bools

-0. Check u-numeric values for sign.

 1. Dedicated Column for Ord implementation